bittremieuxlab/simba/README.md

 ```

 ## Getting started: How to prepare data, train a model, and compute similarities.
-We recommend to run the complete tutorial in [notebooks/MS2DeepScore_tutorial.ipynb](https://github.com/matchms/ms2deepscore/blob/main/notebooks/MS2DeepScore_tutorial.ipynb)
-for a more extensive fully-working example on test data.
+We recommend to use the tutorial in [EXAMPLE NOTEBOOK](https://github.com/matchms/ms2deepscore/blob/main/notebooks/MS2DeepScore_tutorial.ipynb)  for an extensive example on test data.
 The expected run time on a laptop is less than 5 minutes, including automatic model and dummy data download.
-Alternatively there are some example scripts below.
-If you are not familiar with `matchms` yet, then we also recommand our [tutorial on how to get started using matchms](https://blog.esciencecenter.nl/build-your-own-mass-spectrometry-analysis-pipeline-in-python-using-matchms-part-i-d96c718c68ee).

 ## 1) Compute structural similarities